nafc-assess/geostat-survey/README.md

   - Description: Model functions.

 - **pop_cod_fn.R**
   - Description: Functions related to cod-like population simulations.

 - **pop_yellowtail_fn.R**
   - Description: Functions related to yellowtail-like population simulations.

----
+## Data folder:
+  - This folder includes the data generated through the analysis and can be used for plotting.